amake/orgro-app-landing-page/_pages/faq.md

      - Resolving relative links may be slow
    - Android 4.4 and earlier: no support

+3. The way you opened the file also matters: files opened by intent on Android do not support relative links.

 ## Granting permissions

 To allow Orgro to resolve a relative link to another Org Mode file, you must